 More than 300 million people in the world are color blind, making it far more common than many people realize.
 Additionally, 98% of people with the condition have red-green colorblindness, making it by far the most common variation of the condition.
 As a result, many color blind people are unable to see art in the way that its creator originally intended, which can rob a piece of its original meaning and prevent them from fully being able to enjoy the work.
 Fortunately, a museum in Portland recently rolled out a new program designed to combat this.

 The Portland Art Museum will now loan out red-green colorblindness glasses to patrons who request them, allowing them to see art in a way that would have previously been impossible.
-With this program, the Portland Art Museum has become the first art museum in history to offer colorblindness glasses to visotors.
+With this program, the Portland Art Museum is the first museum in Oregon to ever offer colorblindness glasses to visitors.
+It now joins hundreds of other museums in the world, including the George O'Keeffe Museum, Van Gogh Museum, Smithsonian American Art Museum, the National Gallery of Art, the Corning Museum of Glass, Centre Pompidou, and Galerie d'Italia.

 The museum was able to purchase five pairs of EnChroma colorblindness glasses thanks to a grant through The French American Museum Exchange, which aims to help blind and low vision museum patrons interact with art.
 The glasses contain a light filter that heightens the difference between reds and greens, and while it doesn't completely negate colorblindness, it does make it possible for people with red-green colorblindness to see a larger variety of hues.
 These glasses normally retail for approximately $200 and $400, making the Portland Art Museum's rental program even more unique.